DIGITAL CHARACTER INDEX

 A high-flying Zap Jockey who sticks up for his friends and doesn't take any B.S!
 Having served in a mechanized infantry unit during the Hundred-And-One Secessions, Snakes was already a crack shot and a tough cookie when he volunteered for a one-way trip to the Pyre Cube.
 But that trip taught him to love life, be cool, and fight for justice, and also introduced him to his best friend: fellow Zap Jockey Captain Gunsmoke.
 He may not be the brightest egg in the carton, and his stubbornness can drive even his friends a little crazy.
 When the chips are down, though, there's no one you can bet on like Snakes!

 Snakes first appeared in the debut issue of Space Cowboy Digest in a short story titled A Gunslinger Called 'Trouble'.
 Although his best-loved incarnations cast him in a comic relief role, Snakes' first appearances (in stories by Greg Hokum and Brent Libertino) were more in line with the serious, slightly po-faced cowboy comics that were popular at the time (albeit transposed into a sci-fi setting).
 This version of the character proved to lack staying power, though, indistinguishable as he was from a hundred other similar tight-jawed gunslingers.
-It wasn't until Laughing Lizard Animation bought Space Cowboy Digest at auction and recast Snakes as a wise-cracking parody of self-serious desperadoes in Zap Jockeys: The Power's In The Heart that the character found an audience, and Snakes would remain a mainstay of the series' cast until the closure of Laughing Lizard Animation in 1991.
+It wasn't until Laughing Lizard Animation bought Space Cowboy Digest at auction and recast Snakes as a wise-cracking parody of self-serious desperadoes in Zap Jockeys: The Power's In The Heart that the character found an audience, and Snakes would remain a mainstay of the series' cast.

 Captain Gunsmoke